kamranahmedse/developer-roadmap/src/data/roadmaps/golang/content/arrays@Eu8JV-_W-P_bCx_PglIW0.md

 # Arrays

-Arrays in Go are fixed-size sequences of elements of the same type.
-The size of an array is part of its type, meaning arrays of different sizes are considered different types.
-Arrays are declared with a specific length and all elements are initialized to the zero value of the element type.
-While arrays have their uses, slices are more commonly used in Go because of their flexibility.
-Arrays are value types, meaning they are copied when assigned or passed to functions.
-Understanding arrays is important for grasping Go's type system and the foundation for slices.
+Fixed-size sequences of same-type elements.
+Size is part of the type, so different sizes are different types.
+Declared with specific length, initialized to zero values.
+Value types (copied when assigned/passed).
+Slices are more commonly used due to flexibility.
+Foundation for understanding Go's type system.